akoutmos/prom_ex/README.md

 ### Performance Concerns

-You may think to yourself that with all these metrics being collected and scraped, that the performance of your application my be impacted.
+You may think to yourself that with all these metrics being collected and scraped, that the performance of your application my be negatively impacted.
 Luckily PromEx is built upon the solid foundation established by the `Telemetry`, `TelemetryMetrics`, and the `TelemetryMetricsPrometheus` projects.
 These libraries were designed to be as lightweight and performant as possible.
 From some basic stress tests that I have run, I have been unable to observe any meaningful or measurable performance reduction (thank you OTP and particularly ETS ;)).
 Here are six sample stress tests using